Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

 ###Optimistic vs pesssmistic updates

 With Pessimistic updates, as theres a short delay when there's a response to the server we are - "hopeless" as we only rely on a response if everything if we get a succesful reponse.
 With the optimistic approach however, instead of waiting to get a repsonse from the server, we udpate the user interface immediately we expect that the call to the server is going to succeed and if it fails for some reason we just rollback the change.
-This optimitics method gives the appearance of a much faster working application.
+This optimstic method gives the appearance of a much faster working application.

 To create a optimistic update on our create flow, we firstly create a new object immediately and if we encounter any errors we just add a rollback function